Sri Lanka's Easter Bombings Bring Renewed Violence To A Long-Troubled Country

 A day after a wave of deadly suicide attacks in Sri Lanka killed nearly 300 people and wounded hundreds more, President Maithripala Sirisena on Monday granted the military sweeping powers to arrest and detain suspects.

 Politicians emerged from an emergency meeting pointing fingers at a little-known local Muslim group, National Thowfeek Jamaath.
-They said all seven suicide bombers that attacked Christian churches and prominent hotels across the island nation on Easter Sunday were Sri Lankan nationals; however, they also said the suspects could not have succeeded in the highly coordinated attacks without international help.
+They said all seven suicide bombers who attacked Christian churches and prominent hotels across the island nation on Easter Sunday were Sri Lankan nationals; however, they also said the suspects could not have succeeded in the highly coordinated attacks without international help.

-At least one fresh blast shattered nerves in the traumatized capital Colombo, where schools and offices were ordered shut Monday and Tuesday.
-A van exploded as police tried to defuse bombs found in it, near one of the churches attacked a day earlier.
+At least one fresh blast shattered nerves in the traumatized capital, Colombo, where schools and offices were ordered shut Monday and Tuesday.
+A vehicle exploded as police tried to defuse explosives found in it, near one of the churches attacked the day earlier.
 An unexploded device was also found on the road to the capital's international airport, and 87 detonators were found scattered at the city's main bus depot.

 Funerals began on Monday, as more of the victims were identified.
 Most were Sri Lankan, many from the country's Christian minority, and had been attending Easter Mass.
 Tuesday was declared a national day of mourning, according to the president's office.